Academics

 While no two Engaged Scholarship courses are alike in terms of topics or assignments, all Engaged Scholarship courses center community and civically engaged hands-on learning, challenge students to bring together intellectual content with community perspectives and expertise, and emphasize the impact students can have within and beyond Harvard.

 All Mindich Program in Engaged Scholarship courses are approved for the coursework requirement of the Certificate for Civic Engagement.
-For more information about past courses, follow this link.
+For more information about past courses, see the Certificate’s approved course list.

-Announcing the Engaged Scholarship course list for the 2024-2025 academic year!
+Announcing the Engaged Scholarship course list for the 2025-26 academic year!
 For more information about an individual course, click on the links below to visit my.harvard.
+Check back as we continue to update this list for Fall 2025 and Spring 2026.

 - EDST 135: Education in the East and West – Liao Cheng